CLion 2016.2 EAP: debugger bug fixes and performance enhancements

 Here’s what to expect from this build.

-Sometimes an error would happen while collecting frames on breakpoint/interrupt or when the debugger was being launched.
+Sometimes an error would occur while collecting frames on breakpoint/interrupt or when the debugger was being launched.
 The debugging session would hang for some time and then a command timeout was reported to the user.
 Now a proper error message is reported to the console and in a notification balloon, so the ‘command timeout’ error shouldn’t bother you anymore.

 We overhauled debugger drivers, making it possible to fix many bugs with stepping and variables views, for example: